 Exercise can be tough.
 It’s not that bad getting off the couch and going for a run.
 However, keeping track of your exercise is generally not easy.
-You usually have to buy a whole new piece of hardware to do it.
+You usually have to buy a whole new piece of hardware to do it at least relatively accurately.
 That requires Bluetooth and syncing and charging another device.
-There are ways to track your steps on your phone, though.
-Those looking to do so have come to the right spot.
+However, there are ways to track your steps on your phone.
+None of them are as accurate as your fitness trackers like Fitbit, but they can do the job in a pinch.
 Here are the best pedometer apps and step counter apps for Android!

 Google Fit is a good start for step counter apps.
 It keeps track of a lot of stuff, including steps, time active, and more.
 The app also supports all Wear OS smartwatches as well as Xiaomi Mi bands.
 Additionally, the app integrates with other apps, including Runkeeper, Strava, MyFitnessPal, Lifesum, Sleep as Android, and many others.
 Google Fit does a relatively decent job of being a pedometer.
 It makes some mistakes.
 However, it’s nothing that you won’t also see in other apps as well.
 Pedometer apps in general just aren’t as reliable as you get with hardware.
 In any case, Google Fit is completely free with no in-app purchases or ads.
 Again, it’s a good start.